apache/cordova-plugin-inappbrowser/README.md

         alert(event.url);
     });

-Two InAppBrowser's properties are disabled:
+Two properties from InAppBrowser are disabled
 + `location` is always `false` because address bar is not needed for an immersive experience of an integrated browser.
 + `toolbarposition` is always `top` to remain consistent across platforms.